 On January 2, 2015, Muriel Bowser was sworn in as Mayor of the District of Columbia and promised to deliver a "Fresh Start" for residents.
 As a candidate and as Mayor, she has focused on expanding economic opportunity to residents across the District of Columbia so that more residents are able to access a pathway to the middle class.
 Reforming the District's workforce system is a top priority for the Bowser Administration, and the Workforce Innovation and Opportunity Act State Plan is the roadmap we will use to guide our reform efforts.
-These reforms come at a critical time in the city's history because economic growth has happened unevenly over the course of decades, leaving some residents ill equipped for the jobs available today and leaving historically overlooked communities hungry for opportunity.
+These reforms come at a critical time in the city's history because economic growth has happened unevenly over the course of decades, leaving residents ill equipped for the jobs available today and leaving historically overlooked communities hungry for opportunity.

 The District of Columbia is in the midst of significant change.
-Beginning in the 1950s, the District experienced a sharp, significant decrease in population that lasted into the 1990s, and witnessed an economy on the verge of collapse.
+Around 40 years ago, the District experienced a sharp, significant decrease in population and witnessed an economy on the verge of collapse.
 In subsequent decades, both population numbers and the city's economy have climbed such that today, Washington, D.C. is the anchor of a strong and highly competitive regional economy.
 The city's skyline is dotted with cranes demonstrating large-scale construction projects in every Ward, including areas that had not seen significant development in decades.
 While the economy is thriving; thousands of District residents have not yet seen or felt the prosperity or economic growth in their families and their communities.

 Washington, D.C. is divided into eight Wards that have each experienced the city's economic resurgence differently.
-While some communities have had a front seat to job growth, economic development, and prosperity for decades, some areas have only recently seen growth, and other communities - particularly within Wards 7 and 8 located east of the river, which serves as a critical dividing line, have seen limited change.
-A majority of all jobs in the District are located in the downtown core, primarily in Ward 2 and immediately surrounding areas.
+While some communities have had a front seat to job growth, economic development, and prosperity for decades, some areas have only recently seen growth, and other communities - particularly within Wards 7 and 8 on the city's eastern side - have seen limited change.

 The District has seen significant changes to its population in the past decades.
 In 1998, the city's population dropped to 565,230, the lowest since before the Second World War.
-Today, the District of Columbia's population is steadily climbing, adding more than 1,000 residents each month.
-The District's 2015 population estimate is now at 672,228, a 1.9 percent increase over the revised 2014 population of 659,836.
+Today, the District of Columbia's population is steadily climbing, adding more than 1,000 residents each month.1 The District's 2015 population estimate is now at 672,228, a 1.9 percent increase over the revised 2014 population of 659,8362.
 According to the US Census Bureau, the main driver of the increase was domestic and international migration - people moving to the District from other parts of the United States, and from abroad.
-However, an ongoing "baby boom" also contributed to the increase with more than 9,400 babies born to District residents in each of the past three years.
+However, an ongoing "baby boom" also contributed to the increase with more than 9,400 babies born to District residents in each of the past three years3.